Registration: Course & Program

 Can Affiliated College students take Main Campus MOS courses?

-Yes, however, Affiliated College students must receive permission from their Academic Counsellor FIRST.
+Yes, however, Affiliated College students must receive permission from their Academic Counsellor first.
 Your Counsellor will then liaise with our Advisors.
 There are limitations/conditions (no exceptions):

 - there must be spaces open in the course;